hiteshjoshi1/microservice-docker-cart-example/README.md

 Due to work and life, this project has taken a back seat.
 If you want to contribute, feel free to shoot me a PR.

+- Your base computer should have mvn installed.
+- You should have docker installed and logged into docker registry to pull images.

 What is done so far -

 1. Broken the monolith into smaller microservices.